thutahw/tp/docs/DeveloperGuide.md

 Baymax allows receptionists to keep track of patients and appointments in a single, integrated platform.

-The purpose of this Developer Guide is to help you understand the design and implemetation of Baymax, so that you can become a contributor to this project as well.
+The purpose of this Developer Guide is to help you understand the design and implementation of Baymax, so that you can become a contributor to this project as well.

 ## **2. Setting up, getting started**